pandruszkow/gitconfigure/README.md

 Portable Gitconfigure setup.
 Sensible aliases and Windows support.
 Not good enough autocompletion support yet.

 ## Installation instructions (fully automatic)
+**MAKE SURE YOU GENERATE AN SSH KEY ON THE NEW MACHINE AND [ADD IT TO GITHUB SETTINGS](https://github.com/settings/ssh/new)

 ```sh
 mkdir -p ~/.local/share/gitconfigure && \
 cd .local/share/gitconfigure && \